 A man bathes in the polluted waters of the river Yamuna in New Delhi

 Bathing in contaminated water in Gangnauli village in Uttar Pradesh / Photo: AFP

 Bellandur Lake to Varthur Lake filled with toxic foam emanating from sewage in east Bangalore / Photo: AFP

 Untreated sewage waste falling into the river Ganges in Kanpur / Photo: AFP

 Lined up to collect drinking water in Bombay

-Greenpeace activists try and deposit water in the RBI to highlight one of the impacts of climate change – Water scarcity.
-Photo: Greenpeace
+Greenpeace activists try and deposit water in the RBI to highlight one of the impacts of climate change / Photo: Greenpeace

-Indian labourers transport canisters of drinking water to distribute to food stalls in Agartala.
-Photo: AFP
+Indian laborers transport canisters of drinking water to distribute in food stalls / Photo: AFP

 A municipal truck ahead of World Water Day in Bengaluru